theochem/roberto/CONTRIBUTING.rst

 11. Make a pull request from your branch `new-feature` in your forked repository to the `master` branch in the original repository.

-12. Wait for the tests on Travis-CI to complete.
-These should pass.
+12. Wait for the QC tests to complete.
 Also coverage analysis will be shown, but this is merely indicative.
 Normally, someone should review your pull request in a few days.
 Ideally, the review results in minor corrections at worst.
     We'll do our best to avoid larger problems in step 1.